hackerb9/mrpiggy/README.md

  - [ ] Bundle with FreeDOS as a bootable 360KB disk image.
  - [ ] Maybe include the numerous miscellaneous supplementary files that came with the MS Kermit 3.14 distribution.
+ - [ ] Measure start time (including floppy access) of normal versus upx EXE files on actual PC hardware.
  - [ ] Look into ways to reduce filesize that do not impact start up time
    <details>

 	- Simple Methods